TWUOnline/far-centre-guides/pages/02.facilitating-a-FAR-Centre-course/01.active-learning-in-the-classroom/docs.md

 Classroom activities include: discussions, partner/group assignments, role plays, vocabulary practice, study skills, online course help, videos, etc.

+### Class Discussions
+Facilitating discussion is a key skill of the adult educator and giving voice to the adult learner is one of the most important aspects for an adult educator to consider.
+Getting learners involved in the topic and having the confidence to speak in class and share their ideas whether through discussions or presentations, are essential elements of adult education.

 ### Promoting Critical Thinking
 Here are some examples of how to use the elements of critical thinking when designing activities: